Tanzyingsz/DDM-Dissertation/【Dissertation】 6.3 (Google).md

 #### **Appendix 2 - Interview Consent Form**

 #### **Appendix 3 - The Most Commonly Used Second-hand Platform Among Chinese Student In the UK Questionnaire**

+备用：

+2. The higher trust between acquaintance means a lower possibility of being deceived;

+Etsy
+Use the space and clour on the page wisely.
+Form a clear visual hierarchy and create some space for the viewer to “breathe.”